-Niger is experiencing a humanitarian crisis driven by conflict, displacement, and food insecurity.
+Niger is grappling with a multifaceted humanitarian crisis driven by armed conflict, displacement, and acute food insecurity.

-Niger is facing a multifaceted humanitarian crisis exacerbated by armed conflicts and attacks by extremist groups, displacing hundreds of thousands and disrupting livelihoods.
-Food insecurity and malnutrition are rampant, particularly among children, due to displacement and ongoing violence hindering access to food and essential services.
+Food insecurity and malnutrition are rampant, particularly among children, with 47% of children suffer from chronic malnutrition, due to displacement and ongoing violence hindering access to food and essential services.

-In 2024, unexpectedly heavy rainfall across Western Africa caused widespread flooding, devastating homes and further worsening the situation.
+Unexpectedly heavy rainfall across Western Africa in 2024 caused widespread flooding, devastating homes and further worsening the situation.
 The crisis has severely strained healthcare and education systems, leaving many without critical support.
 The country also faces a significant protection crisis, with many children subjected to forced labor, early marriage, and recruitment by armed groups.

 Kerry Group committed €1 million to expand its partnership with Concern Worldwide into Niger, enhancing the Realigning Agriculture to Improve Nutrition (RAIN) program.
 They bolstered food security and nutrition in the Tahoua Region over four years, building on the successes of a similar project in Zambia.
 The program’s efforts trained hundreds of farmers in climate-smart agriculture, increasing food production, improving health and nutrition practices, and promoting access to clean water.